ruiqingcao/OrgSearch/README.md

 `orgsearch.py`: Finds the closest matching organization names from a large database based on a given set of input queries.

-`entityclassifier.py`: Determine the closest matching type for each entity.
+`entityclassifier.py`: Determine the closest category describing the type of entity (e.g., organization, occupation, person, etc.)